agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/search_filter_creation.md

 ## Common Pitfalls to Avoid

 ### ❌ Don't:
-- Use TypeScript syntax (pure JSX only)
+- Use plain JSX only
 - Add colors (grayscale only)
 - Forget to close other dropdowns when opening one
 - Show locked filter in both locked and removable sections